Codecademy/docs/content/java/concepts/iterator/terms/previous/previous.md

 ---
-Title: '.previous()'
+Title: ".previous()"
-Description: 'Returns the previous element from a ListIterator object.'
+Description: "Returns the previous element from a ListIterator object."
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'Collections'
+  - "Collections"
-  - 'Iterators'
+  - "Iterators"
 CatalogContent:
-  - 'learn-java'
+  - "learn-java"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 The **`.previous()`** method returns the previous element from a `ListIterator` object.